-When a NATO operation or mission is deemed necessary, NATO member and partner countries volunteer personnel, equipment and resources for the mission.
-These national contributions operate under the aegis of the Alliance.
+When a NATO operation or mission is deemed necessary, NATO member and partner countries voluntarily provide the personnel, equipment and resources required for the task.
+These national contributions operate under the NATO Command Structure.

-- An alliance of 30 sovereign countries, NATO relies on the military forces of its member countries to carry out an operation or mission because it does not possess military forces of its own.
+- As an alliance of 30 sovereign countries, NATO relies on the military forces of its member countries to carry out an operation or mission, as it does not possess military forces of its own.

 - Personnel serving in a NATO operation are referred to as “NATO forces”, but are actually multinational forces from NATO countries and, in some cases, partner or other troop-contributing countries.

-- National capitals take the final decision on whether to contribute to a NATO-led operation or mission.
+- National capitals take the final decision on whether or not to contribute to a NATO-led operation or mission.

 - Allied Command Operations (ACO), commanded by the Supreme Allied Commander Europe (SACEUR), is responsible for executing all NATO operations and missions, and the Deputy SACEUR coordinates troop contributions.

-When the North Atlantic Council consents to an operation or mission, NATO’s military authorities draft a concept of operations – referred to as CONOPS – which outlines the minimum military requirements that are needed.
-Force generation is the procedure in which those required resources are obtained from Allies (and partners) to provide the Operational Commander with the necessary capabilities at the right scale and readiness to accomplish the mission.
+When the North Atlantic Council consents to an operation or mission, NATO’s military authorities draft a concept of operations (CONOPS), which outlines the minimum military requirements that are needed.
+Force generation is the process in which those required resources are obtained from Allies (and in some cases partners) to provide the Operational Commander with the necessary capabilities at the right scale and readiness to accomplish the task.
 Force generation applies to all current NATO-led operations and missions.

 The force generation process